MiaRasmussen05/LunationDesign/README.md

    __Programs Used__

-   - Git - Was used for version control, the Gitpod terminal to commit and push to Github.
+   - Git - Was used for version control, the Gitpod terminal to commit and push to GitHub.

-   - [Github](https://github.com/) - Was used to store the project code and display the project in Github Pages.
+   - [GitHub](https://github.com/) - Was used to store the project code and display the project in GitHub Pages.

    - Balsamiq - is an app that was used to create the wireframes.